antirek/asti.js/README.md

 #### asti.agent.subscribe(params)

+Subscribe on events by agent will be catched and pass to listeners

 params:

-agent - agent of asterisk queues.
-Events by agent will be catched and pass to listeners
+agent - agent of asterisk queues

 onAgentCalled - callback on AgentCalled